fleekxyz/non-fungible-apps/CONTRIBUTING.md

 Please ensure your code is clear and readable and also provide as much information you can in the description.

-> 🚧 IMPORTANT 🚧 - Your code and any changes made needs to be covered with tests.
+> ⚠️ Your code and any changes made needs to be covered with tests

-> 🚧 IMPORTANT 🚧 - In case of need, you have to provide all documentation changes within your PR.
+> ⚠️ In case of need, you have to provide all documentation changes within your PR

 ## Testing

 We are up to write tests using both [Hardhat](https://hardhat.org/) and [Foundry](https://book.getfoundry.sh/) frameworks.
 Its mandatory that all tests were well described and all validations to make the code consistent and secure.
 To get more information about it, check the [Testing section on our wiki](https://github.com/FleekHQ/contracts/wiki/Getting-Started#testing).
 You can also get some examples of how to test it on [test folder](/test).

-## Deploying

-After developing your changes you are up to deploy the contracts through testnets and test it.
-We recommend using [Mumbai Network](https://mumbai.polygonscan.com/).
-You can checkout the deploying script under [scripts folder](/scripts/).
-Also you might get more information about how to deploy it on the [Deploying section on our wiki](https://github.com/FleekHQ/contracts/wiki/Getting-Started#deploying).

 ## Getting help